Senate Search Guide: Creating the Search Plan

 There are a number of points during the faculty search process where it is important for departments/schools to have pre-established practices for the level of autonomy given to the search committee, and for the level and timing of inclusion of the department chair and the department/school faculty during the search process.
 These decisions should be made and agreed upon by the department prior to launching the search.

-Agreement on the purpose and scope of the search: An important role of the search chair is to ensure that the committee has a shared understanding and agreement on how the position is conceptualized and defined, beyond what the FTE allocation states.
+• Agreement on the purpose and scope of the search: An important role of the search chair is to ensure that the committee has a shared understanding and agreement on how the position is conceptualized and defined, beyond what the FTE allocation states.
 Any differences of opinion should be examined and managed prior to evaluating any candidates.
 Unspoken or unaddressed disagreements regarding the focus of the search is a common reason that searches fail.

-Search description in the advertisement: Typically, the search committee has the authority to write the description of the position consistent with the approved language in the FTE allocation.
+• Search description in the advertisement: Typically, the search committee has the authority to write the description of the position consistent with the approved language in the FTE allocation.
 This authority may also be given to the department chair per department policy.
 In some units, the description is shared for discussion with the full department prior to the search.
 It is important that the advertisement description clearly reflect the goals of the search in terms of area, scope of the position, and desired qualifications.

-Consideration of applicants by faculty not on the search committee: Each department should have a process that specifies who can give input and at which stages of the search.
+• Consideration of applicants by faculty not on the search committee: Each department should have a process that specifies who can give input and at which stages of the search.
 It is strongly advised that the search committee not accept input on candidates from department faculty until a long list of candidates for serious consideration has been established.
-Faculty who are not on the search committee often want to advocate for a candidate known to them, or conversely to highlight a candidate they feel is not well qualified.
-But unless faculty members have reviewed all candidates at that stage and used the criteria established by the search committee, input of this type might give an unfair advantage or disadvantage for certain candidates.
+Faculty who are not on the search committee may want to advocate for a candidate known to them, or conversely to highlight a candidate they feel is not well qualified.
+But unless faculty members have reviewed all candidates at that stage and used the criteria established by the search committee, input of this type could give an unfair advantage or disadvantage to certain candidates.

-Creating the “long list”: It is typical for the search committee to have the autonomy to create the long list (those under Serious Consideration).
+• Creating the “long list”: It is typical for the search committee to have the autonomy to create the long list (those under Serious Consideration).
 If the long list is presented to the full faculty for discussion, it is expected that each department faculty member will review the complete files for all the long list candidates using the same criteria as the search committee before offering feedback on any candidate.
 A process for gathering input for selecting candidates to be invited for an interview should be determined in advance.

-Creating the “short list”: The practices regarding generation of the short list are more varied.
+• Creating the “short list”: Practices regarding generation of the short list are more varied.
 In some units, the search committee is given this authority, and sometimes their deliberations are confidential.
 In other units, there is extensive discussion with the full faculty, and sometimes a vote is taken.
 The practice should be determined in advance, and common selection criteria used.

-- Voting: All departments should have transparent voting policies and procedures.
+• Voting: All departments should have transparent voting policies and procedures.
 In some units the search committee makes a clear recommendation for a first choice candidate (sometimes with an alternate), while in other departments, the faculty discuss the pros and cons of each finalist and then vote.
 If the faculty meet to discuss more than one candidate, there should be two separate considerations.
 First, each candidate should be considered independently to determine if she/he meets Berkeley’s standards for appointment.
 For those that do, there needs to be further discussion and voting regarding the top choice.

 Search Plan Submission and Approval